marif1901/Offline-Signature-Verification/ReadMe.txt

 5)run "Main_Grid"

-For 8th sem works:
+For Version2 works:
-1)go to "8th sem" folder
+1)go to "Version2" folder
 New Features Used : a)LBP , b)GMM ,c) Fusion ,d)SVM  ,e)VQ
 1)Run "MAIN_LBP" for lbp
 2)Run "Main_LBP_F1_F2" for fusion of lbp and F1_F2